minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 ## Mutations File

-All mutation to the development dataset that are done via the CLI interface are logged in the mutations file.
+All mutations to the development dataset that are done via the CLI interface are logged in the mutations file.
 This file contains the timestamp, key and action for each mutation.
 It also contains the document id and in the case of a move mutation the move_to key.